Regulations and Procedures

 Any boy who arrives late will not be permitted to enter class without a late pass obtained from the Student Centre.
 A reasonable excuse for his lateness is required.

 Cyclists must obey all road rules.
 Doubling and riding two abreast are expressly forbidden.
-The riding of bikes in the school grounds is not permitted.
-Bikes must be left in the bike compound and should be padlocked.
-Students are not allowed in this area unless they are depositing or retrieving their bike.
+The riding of bikes on the school grounds is not permitted.
+Bikes can be left in the bike rack at the entrance of the school and should be padlocked.

-Boys travelling on school buses must have a current bus pass issued by Ms Ross.
-All bus rules are available from Ms Ross and must be obeyed.
+Boys travelling on school buses must have a current bus pass issued by Mrs Thornton.
+All bus rules are available from Mrs Thornton and must be obeyed.
 General Reminders – No luggage other than your school bag is to be carried on the school bus.
 Friends are not allowed to travel home with a student on the bus.

-The Tuck Shop is open before school, and at 11:00am and 1:30pm.
+The Canteen is open before school, and at 11:00am and 1:30pm.
 Lunch orders may be placed and paid for from 8:30-8:45am or at morning break, for collection at lunchtime.
-The Tuck Shop stocks a wide range of healthy food and drink choices and has received a ‘Gold Heartbeat Award’ for the quality of goods available.
+The Canteen stocks a range of healthy food.

 DISABILITIES AND ALLERGIES